Meet Brenda Siegel

 Wealth does not trickle down and in fact, poverty trickles up, yet we keep making policies that support the top while leaving behind those who struggle and the middle class.
 It is in our best interest to make sure we build the economy from the bottom up instead of the top down.
-We don’t have to choose between supporting business and employees, we can do both.”
+We don’t have to choose between supporting business and employees, we can do both.

 Brenda knows that our state has the opportunity to be a leader in ending this epidemic.
-He was the son of her brother who died the same way over twenty years ago.
-In an OpED in the Commons written shortly after his death, she wrote: “REGARDLESS OF your opinion or belief, we have good evidence that what we are doing is not working.
+In an OpEd in the Commons written shortly after his death, she wrote: “REGARDLESS OF your opinion or belief, we have good evidence that what we are doing is not working.
 Our best chance at safe communities and raising children who don’t experience the death of their friends with great frequency is to follow best practices that lead to people having the tools for recovery or reduce the harm of their use.
 We know this; we don’t have another direction.
 The old way isn’t working.
-It is time to change it.
-Siegel has successfully been fighting for and promoting evidenced based policy shifts across the state and country.
+It is time to change it.”
+Siegel has successfully been fighting for and promoting evidence based policy shifts across the state and country.

-“After a lifetime of working on the ground as an administrator, community leader, and political activist, I will bring the people’s voices into the People’s House.
+After a lifetime of working on the ground as an administrator, community leader, and political activist, Brenda will bring the people’s voices into the People’s House.
 We are in a new era of politics where all voices and types of experience matter.
 Brenda is committed to bringing this kind of leadership into the Statehouse and state government.”